 Dropbox: Davidson provides you an account with unlimited storage at no extra charge.
 Your account allows you to share and collaborate with professors, classmates and friends.

-Google Drive: You get an account with unlimited storage for sharing and collaborating with friends, professors and classmantes.
+Google Drive: You get an account with unlimited storage for sharing and collaborating with friends, professors and classmates.

 Update Mac OS X: On your Mac computer, click on the Apple icon and select Software Update.
 Install all offered updates.
 Do this until it reports no further updates are needed.

-During the school year, the Help Desk staff is available to help you.
-We are located In the ITS User Services Building, 213 N. Main St. and on the first floor of the E.H.
-Little Library.
-If you have questions not answered on our websites, email the Help Desk or leave a message at 704-894-2900 (option 5).
+During the school year, the Support Center is available to help you.
+Come see us at Technology & Innovation (T&I) Main located on 213 N. Main St., or on the first floor of the E.H.
+Little Library at the information desk.
+If you have questions not answered on our websites, email the T&I Support Center at firstname.lastname@example.org, or call/text us at 704-894-2900.